AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/using-the-analysis-ui.md

----
-description: >-
+# Using the Analysis UI

 See an overview of your CI Statistics then dig deep into individual workflows, jobs, and runs.
----

-# Using the Analysis UI

 When you first select a repo in CI Analytics, you will see the **Overview** screen which contains charts and tables to give you a high-level view of the state of your CI system.